aidilfahmi/Planq/API-RPC-EXPLORER/readme.md

 ## Prepare :
-Make sure you already have your domain and create some sub domain, here is my domain list:
+Make sure you already have your domain and create some sub-domain, here is my domain list:

 > Domain : dnsarz.xyz <p>
 >Subdomain: <br>